 - Review the force majeure language in your contract carefully.
 Does it allow you to terminate your contract without liability x days or weeks prior to your meeting if it appears an act of God is going to disrupt transportation or normal operations in the city?
 Or does it only allow a claim of force majeure if the disruption occurs on the day your meeting is supposed to start?

-- Contact your event cancellation insurance provider if you have this insurance and discuss possible scenarios for both completely canceling your meeting and reduced numbers.
+- Contact your event cancellation insurance provider (if you have it) and discuss possible scenarios for both completely canceling your meeting and reduced numbers.
 Even if the weather has passed by the time your meeting is held and the city is ready to host your meeting, prospective attendees may be dealing with fallout where they live, flights may be delayed or canceled, and people may be displaced due to evacuations.

 For groups meeting in a destination that has been directly affected by the hurricane:

 - Monitor information from the destination's emergency services agency.

 - Even if you haven't previously been in contact with the destination marketing organization (DMO) for the area, now's the time.
 They will have a wider-angle view of what is going on, who else is meeting in the area and what solutions may already be in place for any challenges you may face.

 - Check with the facilities you are using to see if they were or are being used as shelters for displaced residents or emergency workers.
 Get assurances in writing about what this means, if anything, for your meeting space, traffic flow, entrances used, additional security, etc.

 - Consider extra security if you are meeting in a facility that has damage or is being partially used as a shelter where traffic flow from the public may be far more than what your group was expecting.

 - Consider adding a social activity to your program.
 Coordinate with local emergency services or a local charity to find out what attendees can bring or do while there to help with relief efforts.
 While the American Red Cross prefers monetary donations, other charities may be collecting goods or have volunteer activities.